erykslezak/CIPP2/README.md

 ### Overview

 The site is presented in a minimalist but effective way, providing all the information the user would ever need.
 Users can find out more about the game, instructions on how to play, game settings by using different modal buttons depending on the users needs.
+The site was designed desktop first.

 <span id="ux-stories"></span>